 Step 3: Select the Insert tab in the toolbar at the top of the screen.
 Click on the Column Chart button in the Charts group and then select a chart from the drop-down menu.
 Select the Third column chart (called Clustered Bar) in the 2-D BAR Column section

 Step 4: Once you select a chart type, Excel will automatically create the chart and insert it onto your worksheet.
 Now you will see the bar chart appear in your spreadsheet with horizontal bars to represent sales data across the different regions.

-Step 5: Under the design toolbar, click on select data, pop up will appear, which contain column & row headings.
+Step 5: Under the design toolbar, click on select data, pop up will appear, which contains column & row headings.
 Select Totals by year, on the left-hand side & click on remove; the same will disappear in the graph.

 Click on Switch row/column, now the Total by region will appear on the left-hand side, click on it & select remove, same will disappear in the graph.
 Again, click on the Switch row/column to get back to the original configuration.

 Step 6: Row & columns can be interchanged by clicking on Switch row/column